Juniper Networks acquires Boston-area AI SD-WAN startup 128 Technology for $450M – TechCrunch

 “Combining 128 Technology’s groundbreaking software with Juniper SD-WAN, WAN Assurance and Marvis Virtual Network Assistant (driven by Mist AI) gives customers the clearest and quickest path to full AI-driven WAN operations — from initial configuration to ongoing AIOps, including customizable service levels (down to the individual user), simple policy enforcement, proactive anomaly detection, fault isolation with recommended corrective actions, self-driving network operations and AI-driven support,” Leelanivas wrote in the blog post.

 In addition to the $450 million, Juniper has asked 128 Technology to issue retention stock bonuses to encourage the startup’s employees to stay on during the transition to the new owners.
 Juniper has promised to honor this stock under the terms of the deal.
-The deal is expected to close in Juniper’s fiscal fourth quarter subject to normal regulatory review.
+The deal is expected to close in Juniper’s fiscal fourth quarter, subject to normal regulatory review.